terryluan12/Inventro/README.md

   The same Docker images used for local development via `docker compose` can be deployed to Kubernetes with configurable replicas, readiness/liveness probes, and resource limits.
 This ensured dev/prod parity and demonstrated scalable, cloud-native delivery.

 - **Real-Time & Advanced Features (where implemented):**
   CI/CD pipelines were fully implemented with GitHub Actions.
 Automated backups ran via a Kubernetes CronJob.
-WebSocket-based alerts were explored and integrated where feasible to provide near real-time feedback on key events such as stock changes.

 Taken together, these features fulfilled the course project requirements: a **stateful**, **containerized** application running on **Kubernetes** with **persistent storage**, **monitoring**, and **at least two advanced features** (CI/CD and automated backups).